aksommerville/ra3/README.md

 - - - 2023-12-02: 1558 ...1513
 - [ ] Emuhost: Add an overscan option, you never know.
 - [ ] Prepare the Pi.
-- - [x] Write a shell script to clone and build all the repos and then migrate the db.
-- - - etc/migration/ra3-update-or-install.sh
-- - [x] systemd
-- - [x] Verify poweroff.
-We can sudo it without a password, at least at the command line.
 - - [ ] Solarus
-- - [x] Boot time is almost exactly 30 seconds.
-That's acceptable but can we improve it?
-- - - 2023-12-07 timed again just now and it was more like 20. not broke, don't fix.
 - - [ ] Understand wi-fi.
 Will it try to configure and connect itself automatically?
 Should we configure that somewhere?
 - - [ ] We are listening on INADDR_ANY.
 Add at least some kind of protection against remote-network access.
 We should only allow clients on the same, unroutable, network.
 - - - The home router should take care of that for us, but let's do something at least.